- Collection Overview

 - Storage Note:

 The Helenē Vakalo Papers consists of papers by and relating to the Greek art critic and poet Helenē Vakalo (1921-2001).
 Included are autograph and typed manuscripts of Vakalo's poetry, lectures, articles, and essays, as well as her correspondence, notebooks, loose notes, and memorabilia.
-There are also official documents, photos, awards, printed material, and several works by prominent Greek writers and artists.
-Of particular importance are the unpublished works and early manuscripts, as well as Vakalo's correspondence with her husband, painter Giōrgos Vakalo, and with numerous distinguished artists and literary figures.
+There are also official documents, photographs, awards, printed material, and several works by prominent Greek writers and artists.
+Of particular importance are the unpublished works and early manuscripts, as well as Vakalo's correspondence with her husband, painter, stage designer, art critic, and writer Giōrgos Vakalo, and with numerous distinguished artists and literary figures.

 Collection Description & Creator Information